John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

 (The function names are confusing, but the maximum that can be set is the maximum number of cores.
 See the blas_get_num_procs() explanation text in the help files.)

- Here is a matrix cross-product test with various number cores set:
+ Here is a matrix cross-product test with various numbers of cores set:

     for ( i in c(1, 2, 4, 8)) {